-Ingredients include: Alguronic acid, Tetrapeptide-21, Caffeine and extracts of Cucumber, Aloe and Green Tea.
+Ingredients include: Alguronic acid, Tetrapeptide-21, Caffeine, extracts of Cucumber, Aloe, and Green Tea

-Step 5: This is the stage that I normally use a serum or oil.
-I’m currently using the Pai Rosehip Bioregenerate Oil which has nourishing, healing and protective benefits.
+Step 5: This is the stage when I normally use a serum or oil.
+I’m currently using the Pai Rosehip Bioregenerate Oil which has nourishing, healing, and protective benefits.